 Natural resource damages are assessed for injury to, destruction of, or loss of natural resources including the reasonable cost of a damage assessment.
-TAI commissioned a study by recognized experts in damage assessment in 2008.
-Based on the assessment performed, Teck Metals estimates that the compensable value of such damage will not be material.
+Teck Metals estimates that the compensable value of such damage will not be material.

 TAI intends to fulfill its obligations under the Settlement Agreement reached with the United States and the EPA in June 2006 and to complete the RI/FS mentioned above.
 The Settlement Agreement is not affected by the litigation.